-The Mason School of Business at the College of William & Mary was selected to receive a Beautification Award from the City of Williamsburg in the category of Environmental/Conservation.
+The Raymond A. Mason School of Business at William & Mary was selected to receive a Beautification Award from the City of Williamsburg in the category of Environmental/Conservation.

 Alan B. Miller Hall, which opened just over four years ago, is among the most efficient on campus, and is a LEED (Leadership in Energy and Environmental Design) Gold Certified building.